What can we help you find?

 The following documents must be uploaded and submitted with your online application.

-These documents must be submitted within the online application portal NOT via email, fax or regular mail.
-For larger documents, you can split them into multiple scanned sections or zipped files.
+These documents must be submitted within the online application portal and NOT via email, fax or regular mail.
+For larger documents, you can split them into multiple scanned sections.
 We understand that these can be very large files, but your entire P&P manual must be submitted.
 The submission of partial documents does not meet our requirements.
 If you have combined some of your documents, such as your policies, procedures and employee manuals into a single document, that is perfectly acceptable.

-You must have the appropriate personnel on staff before submitting your application.
-Please refer to the Central Fabrication Accreditation Guide for an overview of the credentialing requirements.
+You must have the appropriate personnel either on staff or contracted prior to submitting your application.

 You must apply for accreditation for all of the services your facility provides regardless of whether your facility is billing any third party, including Medicare/Medicaid, this requirement only applies to those services for which we offer accreditation.